 Backcountry hosts

 Every backcountry host plays an important role in enhancing the visitor experience.
 Backcountry hosts greet park visitors and provide them with location-specific information.
-Other backcountry host responsibilities vary depending on the location.
+Other responsibilities vary depending on the location.

 Backcountry host opportunities are only available at the locations listed below.
-If you are interested in one of these positions, please review the relevant information sheet and complete the application form.
-Each application form includes the contact email address you should submit your application to.
+If you are interested in one of these positions, review the information sheet and complete the application form.
+Each application form includes the contact email address to submit your application.

 Kakwa Park